 Articular Cartilage Damage & Microfracture Surgery

-Articular cartilage damage is a common knee problem that can occur from playing high-impact sports or through gradual wear and tear.
-Patients can develop a chondral defect, which means the entire cartilage layer protecting the bone underneath is broken off, chipped off, or lost, exposing the hard bone underneath.
+Articular cartilage damage is a common knee problem that can occur from playing high-impact sports or through gradual wear and tear that causes unstable cartilage.
+Patients can develop a chondral cartilage defect, which means the entire original articular cartilage layer protecting the bone underneath is broken off, chipped off, or lost, exposing the hard bone underneath.
 Patients with articular cartilage injuries may experience pain, stiffness, swelling, and uncomfortable movement.
 Other symptoms include:

 Articular Cartilage Injury Treatment

 Minor cartilage damage can often improve without knee surgery, but more severe cartilage damage may require treatment.
-Microfracture surgery is a common surgical technique used to treat damaged articular cartilage of the knee.
-The procedure can be performed arthroscopically by first removing the damaged or loose cartilage and then creating tiny microfracture holes in the surface of the joint to stimulate the body’s natural healing response.
-The technique is frequently used in athletes and patients with a small area of damaged cartilage in an attempt to stimulate new cartilage growth.
+Microfracture surgery is a common articular cartilage repair technique used to treat damaged articular cartilage of the knee.
+The surgical procedure can be performed arthroscopically by first removing the damaged or loose cartilage and then creating tiny microfracture holes in the surface of the joint to stimulate the body’s natural healing response.
+The microfracture technique is frequently used in athletes and patients with a small area of damaged cartilage in an attempt to stimulate new cartilage growth and help with cartilage restoration.

 Who is a Good Candidate for Microfracture Surgery?